 A new study by YoungMinds highlights a major gap in young people’s mental health support, with 67% reporting being unable to find the support they need.
-We look at the ways you can access mental health support, from telephone helplines to private therapy
+Here's how you can access mental health support, from helplines to private therapy

 The survey by mental health charity YoungMinds, exposes huge gaps in early mental health support for young people, and has highlighted that school pressure, body image and traumatic childhood experiences are common factors leading to poor mental health.